 Some of his community activities include being a board member for the Dularge Volunteer Fire Department and coaching on the Hunters 10U Softball team.

 Charlton “Chuck” Duthu

 District 5: Terrebonne Parish – The area of Houma (70363) north of Thompson Road along Hwy.
 57 (Grand Caillou Road) and Hwy.
 315 (Bayou Duarge Road) north of the Intracoastal Canal including all of East Houma, Village East, etc.

-Charlton “Chuck” Duthu was born in Dularge, Louisiana and now resides int he Houma area.
+Charlton “Chuck” Duthu was born in Dularge, Louisiana and now resides in the Houma area.
 During his time on council, he hopes to seek economic development opportunities for the tribe.
-Some activities he likes to do on his free time include photography and competitive pistol shooting.
+Some activities he likes to do in his free time include photography and competitive pistol shooting.

-He and his brother were raised by their mother, Anna M. Parfait and their maternal grandfather, Joseph Parfait in Dulac, Louisiana where they were taught the importance of an education and to have pride in your heritage.
+Charlton and his brother were raised by their mother, Anna M. Parfait, and their maternal grandfather, Joseph Parfait, in Dulac, Louisiana.
+This is where they were taught the importance of an education and to have pride in their heritage.
 He has been living in Houma for over 30 years now.